stateful/runme/internal/owl/README.md

 # The Owl Store 🦉

-### ...aka smart ENV store, is a better solution to specify, validate, and resolve a user's or workload's environment.
-Because environment variables aren't just for workloads they are for humans, too.

-![Owl Store](owl.png)

-### Features
+What is it?

-- A ENV solution for Humans and Workloads
+## A ENV solution for Humans **and** Workloads:
 - Specify, Validate, and Resolve ENV vars
 - Verification of “Correctness” & better tools

-- Smart Env Store, took inspiration from
+## Took inspiration from
+- The SSH-Agent
-- SSH-Agent and Javascript ⇄ Typescript
+- How Typescript brings type-safety to Javascript

+## Why?
+- Make idea of “SSO for your Environments” come to live
-- The wisest of birds in the animal kingdom
+- The 🦉 knows best, because she's the wisest of birds in the animal kingdom

+![Owl Store](owl.png)

-### Environment “Specs”
+## Environment “Specs”

-**.env.example**
+The **.env.example** frontend/facade:

 ```ini {"id":"01HS8C1PN0T7BGJA0T6TT2G68R"}
     JWT_SECRET=Secret to sign authed JWT tokens # Secret!